lordor5/TimeLimiter/README.md

    ```sh
    gradle build
    ```
+### Config

+- One thing you can change is the time when people get kicked, this is in mins.
+EX: for 2 hours, you put 120 (60*2)

 ## Contributing
 We welcome contributions!
 Please open a pull request and il get back to you soon!